The Life-changing Power of Adventure Therapy ThreePeaks Ascent

 • Mountain Biking – Mountain biking challenges students to assess risk accurately and pushes them to react to challenges as they approach.
 Students may find that they do not have the time to think about what the next obstacle in the trail is, and instead, trust their instincts and training.
 Mountain biking builds trust in themselves and allows them to learn or practice being in the moment.

-• Backpacking/Hiking/Navigation – Backpacking is a fundamental outdoor activity at ThreePeaks Ascent.
+• Hiking & Navigation – Hiking is a fundamental outdoor activity at ThreePeaks Ascent.
 It teaches grit and can be used as a platform to build a group culture.
-ThreePeaks Ascent students can improve their interpersonal and social skills as they experience what it is like to be a part of a group that works together to complete a common goal like reaching the top of a 10,000 ft peak.
+ThreePeaks Ascent students can improve their interpersonal and social skills as they experience what it is like to be a part of a group that works together to complete a common goal, like reaching the top of a 10,000 ft peak.

 • Challenge Course – ThreePeaks Ascent's on-site challenge course is a low ropes course that strengthens group cohesion and teaches social-pragmatic skills.
 Student groups work together through a series of challenging tasks.
 All tasks require effective communication, leadership, listening, and cooperation to overcome.
 Through failure, coaching, and perseverance, students learn what it takes to be a team player.

-Adventure therapy is highly versatile in treating a variety of mental and behavioral health diagnoses.
+Therapeutic adventure is highly versatile in treating a variety of mental illnesses and behavioral health diagnoses.
 This unique approach is useful in different ways for people struggling with different challenges.

 Anxiety and Depression

-Further, overcoming seemingly impossible challenges like climbing a rock wall or rappelling off a cliff helps these students build self-efficacy.
-Increasing self-efficacy is one of the building blocks that can contribute to teens overcoming anxiety and depression.
+Additionally, overcoming seemingly impossible challenges, such as climbing a rock wall or rappelling off a cliff, helps students build self-efficacy.

 Self-Esteem Issues